GNUWorldChannel/PayasOS-20.04.1/README.md

 NOTE: The first boot could take a while when your OS is getting your network adapter configuration.
+We tested virtual box network configuration, so let it as bridge, do not change it to NAT.
+Always check your adapter name there.

 ------------------------------------------
 Users created: